andrew-johnson-4/lambda-mountain/README.md

 A more idiomatic approach to code lowering.

-# Scope

-L1 is polymorphic. λ☶ is monomorphic.
-That's the core difference.

-This programming language implements the `eval-soft` and `eval-hard` functions of [L1's type system](https://github.com/andrew-johnson-4/L1Pearls/blob/main/normalize_kindof.md).
-If you want to fully understand or extend L1's core type system then this is the place to start.
-Necessarily the L1 bootstrap does not utilize the `eval-*` functions at the type level.
-The bootstrap itself should hopefully be fairly legible, but things start to get quirky after that.

-`eval-soft` and `eval-hard` are both *exactly equivalent* to well-defined reductions of lambda-calculus terms.
-When possible we recommend checking equivalence and/or proving it. λ☶ is meant only as shorthand for existing techniques to evaluate, test, optimize, and verify programs.

 # Syntax and Formatting

 λ☶ is a programming language written in the passive voice.